 All religions teach one simple thing: “Do not do anything that will hurt anybody, through deed, thought or word”.
 We must give that type of education to our children.
 Life is a gift of God, only he can take it away, we have no right to take it away.
 I do not believe in euthanasia.
 Even if somebody is suffering, we have no right to take away his life.
 Because, he has to go through that experience.
 That experience is going to enrich his spirit.

 By the way, do you know that on an average, a non-vegetarian human being eats over 1000 birds and animals, big and small during a lifetime?
-1000 creatures who love life just as much as you do.
+One thousand creatures who love life just as much as you do.

 People who are cheerful are less apt to fall sick than those who do not know how to smile and laugh.
 That is why some good hospitals display slogans like “Laughter is hazardous to disease”.